 - Casting Gag: Akio Ohtsuka already voiced a character who can use wind-based attacks at his will.

 - Combat Pragmatist: He might not believe in full-blown cheating, but he can fight just as trickily as Joseph when he needs to.

 - Defeat Means Friendship: Jojo may have killed him, but in his final moments there was an undeniable sense of understanding, respect, and admiration between the two men, and yes, even palpable sadness on Jojo's part for Wamuu's passing.

 - The Dragon: A traditional one to Kars, as well as one of the Co-Dragons with Esidisi.

 - Eye Scream: To himself, as part of a gambit to beat Joseph.

-- Even Evil Has Standards: When Wamuu makes a promise, he will keep it; and if you prove equally noble an adversary he will honor your final wishes in your place after slaying you.
-He also refuses to murder children even if they are those of his' enemies; a compunction that Kars does not share.
+- Even Evil Has Standards: When Wamuu makes a promise, he will keep it, and if you prove to be an equally noble adversary, he will honor your final wishes in your place after slaying you.
+He also refuses to murder children, even if they are those of his enemies; a compunction that Kars does not share.